asyrewicze/asyrewicze/README.md

 Welcome to my profile!
 If you're here, you're likely wondering who I am, or some of my content, somewhere out on the web, directed you here.
 Hello, and welcome!

 I use this space to organize and centralize links to all of the resources, community work, public speaking and other stuff I work on out on the interwebz.
-If you're looking to get ahold of me, I am active on [Twitter, and DMs are open to the public](https://www.twitter.com/asyrewicze)!
-I can also be contacted through [LinkedIn](https://www.linkedin.com/in/asyrewicze) if that platform is more of your jam!
+If you're looking to get ahold of me, I am most active on [LinkedIn](https://www.linkedin.com/in/asyrewicze) these days!

 Looking forward to hearing from you!